 The best part is the user doesn’t even need to know or feel the effect of the backup taking place since it is running as a background Windows service.

 It’s not like it will go tell the user, hey… stop all your work now as I need to backup your data!

 The following is the backup network architecture for Handy Backup Server:

-I really like it’s ability to backup to a FTP server.
-My vision of a true backup solution is always to backup all data to a remote location.
+I really like its ability to back up to an FTP server.
+My vision of a true backup solution is always to back up all data to a remote location.

-Some administrator store their backups into tapes and external hard disks an leave them lying around near the servers.
+Some administrator stores their backups into tapes and external hard disks and leaves them lying around near the servers.
 It is best to keep these backups elsewhere in case some disaster strikes which wipes out an entire building.